MillenniumMachines/millenniummachines.github.io/docs/milo_2.0/manual/chapters/100_z_mount_y_accessories.md

 | 6 | WAY-COVER-Y-FRONT-F | 1 |
 | 7 | WAY-COVER-G-SUBASSEMBLY | 1 |

-If the magnet isn’t tight,

-you can apply a dab of
+If the magnet isn’t tight, you can apply a dab of super glue.

-super glue.

-A                                                   A

-YY AXIS BELLOWS/WAYCOVER
+Y AXIS BELLOWS/WAYCOVER
 WAYCOVER ASSEMBLY

 | Item | Part | Qty |